 So, how do you write a rollicking good B2B press release?

 At Radix, we’re copywriters, not PR experts.
 We don’t have a thick book of contacts, we’re not great at crisis communications, and we can’t help you get your article placed.
 But we do know a thing or two about turning B2B subjects into a compelling story, and writing them in a way that fits a particular audience and outcome.
-So we get asked to write a lot of press releases.

-- Empathising with your audience
+- Empathising with the reader